balto-data/jaffle-shop/README.md

 ### Running this project
 To get up and running with this project:
-1. Clone this repo
+1. Create a new repo from this template

-2. Install the Balto Snowflake Native app.
+2. [Install](https://baltodatatool.com/getting_started/) the Balto Snowflake Native app.

 3. Once it's installed, initiate the installation of the Balto Github integration:
 ```sql